yft22/sec-gate-oidc/docs/4-sgate-svc-api.md

 ## idp-query-usr

-Return the list of IDP used by and existing user.
-This API is use to link two federated accounts.
+Return the list of IDP used by an existing user.
+This API is used to link two federated accounts.

 ```json
 // request